 This dish combines the creamy richness of the slow-cooked ground walnut sauce with a sour-sweet undercurrent of pomegranate molasses.
 It’s savored on special occasions.
-I enjoyed it so much from Persian restaurants or homemade with love by Persian friends, I had to learn how to make it myself.
+I enjoy it so much at Persian restaurants or homemade with love by Persian friends, I had to learn how to make it myself.
 This recipe is adapted from http://www.whats4eats.com/poultry/fesenjan-recipe with additional suggestions from a Persian friend.
 I like to make it on Nowruz, the Persian New Year, which is celebrated on the first day of Spring on the Persian calendar.

-chicken thighs, cut into 2 to 3 inch pieces
+chicken thighs, cut into 2- to 3-inch pieces

-Heat oil in a large, heavy bottomed pot and add chicken.
-A Dutch oven works well for this.
+Heat oil in a large, heavy bottomed pot (like a Dutch oven) and add chicken.
 Cook until browned on both sides.
 Then remove browned chicken and reserve on a plate.

-- Next, add the sliced onions to the pot and sauté until translucent.
-Stir in the ground walnuts and stock and return the previously browned chicken to the pot.
-Stir well, bring to a boil, then reduce heat to low, cover and simmer for 20-30 minutes.
+Next, add the sliced onions to the pot and sauté until translucent.
+Stir in the ground walnuts and stock and return the browned chicken to the pot.
+Stir well, bring to a boil, then reduce heat to low, cover, and simmer for 20 to 30 minutes.

 Stir in the pomegranate molasses, cardamom, salt, and pepper.
 Simmer for another hour until the chicken is tender, the sauce is slightly thickened and the walnuts begin to release their oil.
 Adjust seasoning to taste and simmer for 10 more minutes.
 Stir so that oil is incorporated into the sauce, and serve over basmati rice.
 Garnish with pomegranate arils.